 - Superpower Lottery: He has had this all along.
 It turns out that his true ability is called 'plunder' and it works by stealing the powers of other people through his possession.
 Episode 10 reveals that he steals those powers permanently, both for his victims and himself.

-- Took a Level in Kindness: Starts out as a self-absorbed and manipulative Jerkass, but he slowly begins to show concern for others and becomes a more decent person.
+- Took a Level in Kindness: He starts out as a self-absorbed and manipulative Jerkass, but he slowly begins to show concern for others and becomes a more decent person.
 He temporarily backs away from this in episode 7, until Nao beats some sense into him.
 Lampshaded by Sala, who is comments that he was a nice person but is still able to tell that he wasn't always like that, despite having just met him.

 - Trademark Favorite Food: Though he claims to absolutely hate it, Yuu likes Ayumi's rice omelettes, and will often eat it all while complaining about the odd sweet taste due to her pizza sauce.
 Nao uses this to help bring him back after he runs away and starts risking his life by picking fights with strangers.